 This guide explains in detail how to use the Objectives Field in a Form Template.
-To see how to use any other Field type, refer to the Add a Field to the Standard Section of a Form Template guide.
+To see how to use any other Field type, refer to the Add a field to a Form Template guide.

 The Objectives Field could also be used for data fields which behave in a similar way, such as Development Needs or Actions.

 Whilst in the Layout tab of the Form Template Editor, click the User Data icon on the Tools Palette displayed on the right of the page, and drag the Objectives field into the Form Template Editor.

 After adding the Objective Field, click into it and change the name of the Field in the Label box.